-Our international students are primarily from China, India, Nepal, Ghana, and also from Vietnam, Nigeria, Bangladesh, Sudan, Iraq, Saudi Arabia and South Korea.
-We often have one or two Fulbright students each year representing countries such as Ukraine, Mongolia, Russia, Albania, Indonesia, Haiti, Philippines and Zambia.
+Our international students are primarily from China, Bangladesh, India, Nepal, Vietnam, and also from Nigeria, Ghana, Angola, Sudan, Kenya, Iraq, Iran and South Korea.
+We often have one or two Fulbright students each year representing countries such as Mozambique, Ukraine, Mongolia, Russia, Albania, Indonesia, Haiti, Philippines and Zambia.
 Students from outside of the U.S. bring different ideas and perspectives to class discussions and projects giving our courses a more world view of planning.
 We additionally have a reciprocal agreement with Dortmund University in Germany and have their students spend a semester in our school as well.

 The School of Urban and Regional Planning incorporates an international perspective into coursework and travel abroad.
 The planning curriculum trains students to understand urban problems anywhere in the world and formulate solutions for them.